 By Michael Cook

-To view this article subscribe or purchase a weekly pass here.
+To view this article subscribe or purchase a yearly pass here.

 back to top

 Cases of sexual attraction are bound to grow as “genetic orphans” seek out their missing parents.

 “Resignation syndrome” in refugee children and adolescents in Sweden is one of the most bizarre medical stories of the past decade.

 A royal paternity test in Belgium has far-reaching implications for fertility clinics.

 Talk of IVF as a solution for declining birth rates is a sign that governments are clutching at straws.

 Gene editing promises to enable the safe use of pig organs to transplant into humans.
 Who could object to that?